 You can also save your own settings as a style.
-Simply click on the More icon on the far right side of the styles list for that pane, then choose Save New Style from the pop-up.
-Name your style, and it will then be added to the top of the More menu (see right).
-To apply a saved style, choose the style from the More pop-up menu.
-To adjust the settings for a saved style, apply it, make any changes you would like to the sliders or other options, then right-click on the More pop-up and choose Update Style with Current Settings from the menu.
+Simply click on the More icon of the More menu (see right).
+To apply a saved style, choose the style from the changes you would like to the sliders or other options, then right-click on the